DFE-Digital/publish-teacher-training/guides/adr/0019-use-new-school-relationships-in-api-search-publishing-and-operations.md

 - copied records should point at the correct copied provider and course records;
 - `gias_school_id` should be carried across; and
 - `site_code` should be carried across.
+- `uuid` in the provider_school model should be carried over

 The old `Site` school-copying path should be isolated behind clear logic or branching so it can be removed later.